Code-Institute-Submissions/limitless/README.md

 ## UX

 This website is targeted towards users aiming to travel to a planned destination or towards users who want to find out more about accommodation, places to eat or attractions within an area they are curious about.
 This type of user will want to know where places to stay and places to eat are, and also points of interest which they may like to visit on their holiday.
 My project is a suitable way of achieving this because it provides filters for the user to use when they search for a place to visit and also provides them with information such as addresses and telephone numbers of establishments they are interested in.
 It is an easy-to-use website - all the user has to do is type in their chosen location into the search bar, select a query and a filter, and then select a marker on the map to reveal the information they are seeking.
-Once they have found what they are looking for, the user can click on the place name in the info window which takes them to Google Maps, providing more information such as photos, reviews and ratings.
+Once they have found what they are looking for, the user can click on the place name in the info window which takes them to Google Maps, providing more information such as reviews and ratings.
+The user may also use the Streetview feature and satellite imagery to get a better understanding of what the location they searched for looks like.

 General User Stories:
 - As a user type, I want to be able to call up a restaurant in an area I am visiting next month, so that I can book a table.